bright/new-www/content/blog/cursor-vs-junie-for-android-developers-which-is-the-better-ai-agent.md

 ## Junie

+It’s part of Jetbrains AI Pro.
 It's not available right in Android Studio yet.
 However, you can find it in IntelliJ IDEA Ultimate, which actually has decent Android development support.
 It comes with an Android plugin that gives you Jetpack Compose preview, Logcat, debugger, Network Inspector, Build Variants selector, Profiler, and a whole lot more that should cover most of your Android needs!
 You might miss some less common features bundled with Android Studio, like Firebase integration or the App Links Assistant, but for most things, it's got you covered.

 ### How does it work?